HOUSTON -- Perhaps this was a special, limited engagement of Linsanity.

 Lin opened the game averaging 9.9 points on 38.1 percent shooting.
 However, after the Spurs built an 88-81 lead on a Parker reverse layup with 2:36 left in the third quarter, Lin scored seven consecutive points to pull the Rockets even.
 His 3-pointer with 1:20 to go in the third was his second of the period; his third with 2.4 seconds left gave the Rockets a 93-91 lead heading into the fourth quarter.

-His scoring surge continued unabated to open the fourth, as Lin added a coast-to-coast transition layup, a driving scoop shot layup and two free throws with 10:38 remaining for a 102-93 Houston lead.
+Lin's scoring surge continued unabated to open the fourth, as he added a coast-to-coast layup, a scoop shot layup and two free throws with 10:38 remaining for a 102-93 Houston lead.

 When Lin took a seat on the bench for a much-deserved breather, the Spurs responded with an 11-2 run that pulled them even and set the stage for the wild finish.

 NOTES: Entering Monday's action, the Spurs were the only NBA team ranked in the top five in pace (third at 94.0 possessions per 48 minutes), offensive rating (fifth, 109.7 points per 100 possessions) and defensive rating (fourth, 100.6 points per 100 possessions).
 "Coming into camp, (defensive improvement) was a big emphasis, so I have to say that they've bought in and understood that if we want to be a factor at the end of the year, we have to be a better defensive team," Spurs coach Gregg Popovich said. ...
-With Harden sidelined, Lin will get the chance to orchestrate more of the offense.
-"We've got to find a way to get Jeremy (going) with the ball a little bit more, even with James," McHale said.
+With backcourt mate James Harden sidelined for the first time due to a sprained right ankle, scuffling Rockets point guard Jeremy Lin will get the chance to orchestrate more of the offense.
+"We've got to find a way to get Jeremy (going) with the ball a little bit more, even with James," Rockets coach Kevin McHale said.
 "We've got to make sure he's able to do some things." ...
 Injured Spurs swingman Stephen Jackson (fractured finger) was fined $25,000 by the league on Sunday for a "hostile statement" directed at Thunder forward Serge Ibaka via Twitter on Friday.
 Jackson subsequently deleted the message from his Twitter account and apologized.